lowRISC/ibex/doc/exception_interrupts.rst

 Exceptions
 ----------

-The illegal instruction exception and ecall instruction exceptions cannot be disabled and are always active.
+The illegal instruction exception, LSU error exceptions and ecall instruction exceptions cannot be disabled and are always active.

 Handling